Beautiful Innovative underground Luxury House is Bright and Light

 What is a berm house?

-A berm house is an earth-sheltered house with the walls and roof covered by earth.
+A berm house is an earth-sheltered house with walls and a roof covered by earth.

 What is an Autonomous house?